tokenized/docs/intro-tokenized-protocol-messages.md

 The "Message" action allow users of a smart contract to exchange messages between themselves or the asset issuer.
 The "Rejection" action is used by the smart contract to reject any actions that do not comply with the rule set in place for the asset the request relates to.
 * <a href="../protocol/message">Message</a>
 * <a href="../protocol/rejection">Rejection</a>

-With these actions, Tokenized provides a complete platform for the issuance, management and use of any type of digitized asset that can be created.